The Rev. Jimmie Hawkins asks, ‘Are we going to be on the side of justice?’

-During his address, Hawkins acknowledged and praised young people for being involved in many of the movements that have arisen in recent years.
+Hawkins acknowledged and praised young people for being involved in many of the movements that have arisen in recent years.
 For example, protests against a Muslim travel ban; the March for Our Lives, a gun control movement that sprang from a school shooting in Parkland, Florida; and waves of protests following the wrongful death of George Floyd, who was killed by police in Minneapolis.

 Later, the audience heard from Louisville activist Melvin Boyd, who was interviewed by Hawkins about various topics, including what it was like to be part of local protests of the killing of Breonna Taylor in 2020.
 Taylor, an African American woman, was shot by police who had forced their way into her apartment on a drug investigation in a manner that raised many questions.
 Her death sparked a major outcry in the city and nation.

-The police officers’ actions received intense scrutiny and later resulted in a multimillion-dollar settlement with Taylor’s estate.
+The police officers’ actions received intense scrutiny and later resulted in a multi-million-dollar settlement with Taylor’s estate.
 Since then, a lot of bridge-building, networking and other community initiatives have taken place to try to improve community relations.
 But more progress is needed, Boyd said.

-A second discussion featured Ricky Santiago, local chapter president for the National Puerto Rican Chamber of Commerce, being interviewed by Flor Vélez-Díaz, a ruling elder who is the manager for digital process and social witness for the Office of the General Assembly.
+A second discussion featured Ricky Santiago, local chapter president for the National Puerto Rican Chamber of Commerce, being interviewed by Flor Vélez-Díaz, a ruling elder who is manager for digital process and social witness for the Office of the General Assembly.

-Santiago, who is also the digital inclusion manager for Louisville Metro Government, spoke on a number of topics, including making sure that no one is left behind in the digital age.
+Santiago, who is also digital inclusion manager for Louisville Metro Government, spoke on a number of topics, including making sure that no one is left behind in the digital age.
 “We need to make sure that all our communities are connected and that they have the proper skills to use technology,” he said.

 He also stressed the importance of recognizing that people from Hispanic or Latino communities are not all the same.